-While the inflation rate doesn’t directly impact mortgage rates, the two tend to move in tandem.
-Rising inflation can shrink purchasing power as prices of goods and services increase.
+The inflation rate doesn’t directly affect mortgage rates, but the two tend to move in tandem.
+Rising inflation shrinks purchasing power as prices of goods and services increase.
 Higher prices can then influence the Federal Reserve’s interest rate policy, affecting the cost of borrowing for lending products like mortgages.

 Inflation Rate vs Interest Rates